nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/webengine-jax-rs.md

 *   The `/skin/resources` directories contains all client resources.
 Here you should put any image, style sheet or script you want to use on the client.
 The content of this directory is directly visible in your web server under the path: {`base_path}/module_name/skin` (see **Static Resources**).

 *   The `/skin/views` directory should be used to store object views.
-An object view is usually a Freemarker template file that will be rendered in the request context and served when necessarily by the web object.
+An object view is usually a FreeMarker template file that will be rendered in the request context and served when necessarily by the web object.

 *   The `/META-INF`} directory is usually storing the `MANIFEST.MF` and other configuration or generated files that are internally used by the server.